dynamicsdays/bremen2024/index.md

 Bremen, July 29 - August 2, 2024
 --------------------------------

 [**Dynamics Days Europe**](https://dynamicsdays.eu/) is a series of major international conferences founded in the 1980's that provides a European forum for developments in the theory and applications of dynamics.
 For more than 40 years, it has been bringing together researchers from a wide range of backgrounds including physics, mathematics, biology, and engineering for interdisciplinary research in nonlinear science.

+# <span style="color:Tomato;">Scam Alert!!!</span>

+Participants associated with the conference have reported receiving email scams regarding conference accommodation.
+Please note:

+*    We do not work with travel agents
+*    Our registration portal will be hosted by [Converia](https://www.converia.de/en/).
+It will open early March and will be announced via the conference mailing lists.
+All confenence payments (fees and accommodation) will be processed by Converia.
+Do not pass your credit card details to anybody else for conference-related expenses, and only after the opening of the portal has been announced!
+*    Email communication will be sent via [bremen2024@dynamicsdays.eu](mailto:bremen2024@dynamicsdays.eu) or from the local organizers' official university email addresses.

 ### Conference Topics